benholland1024/pulse-manager-tutorial/README.md

 <h2>Contents</h2>

  1. <a href="#supplies">**Required tools and supplies**</a>
- 2. **The cardiovascular model**
+ 2. <a href="#cardiovascular-model">**The cardiovascular model**</a>
     - 2.1.
-Print the heart + case
+Print the heart
     - 2.2.
+Print the heart casing
+    - 2.3.
 Assemble compliance chamber
-    - 2.3.
+    - 2.4.
 Assemble tubing and sensors
  3. **The air pump**
     - 3.1.
 Create inflatable pockets
     - 3.2.
 Attach tubing to valves and air source